owen-brooks/owen-brooks.github.io/_posts/2018-08-15-web-scraping.markdown

 # Scraping Posts

 Now that you have a bunch of URLs it is time for the fun stuff.
 This example will cover the scraping of car postings.
 However – Craigslist has a ton of weird, interesting stuff you might want to check out.
-Using one of the base URLs we found above, we will find the post data for tesla in Auburn, AL:
+Using one of the base URLs we found above, we will find the post data for "tesla" in Auburn, AL:

 {% highlight python %}